nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-08-06-avoid-bug-task-anti-pattern-tfs/index.md

 ---
+title: Avoid the Bug as Task anti-pattern in Azure DevOps
+date: 2014-08-06
+author: MrHinsh
 id: "10662"
-title: "Avoid the Bug as Task anti-pattern in Azure DevOps"
-date: "2014-08-06"
-categories:
-  - "people-and-process"
-tags:
-  - "anti-pattern"
-  - "bug"
-  - "task"
-  - "workitemtracking"
-coverImage: "NKDAgility-technically-BugAsATask-5-5.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "avoid-bug-task-anti-pattern-tfs"
+slug: avoid-bug-task-anti-pattern-tfs
 aliases:
 - /blog/avoid-bug-task-anti-pattern-tfs
+tags:
+- anti-pattern
+- bug
+- task
+- workitemtracking
+categories:
+- people-and-process
+coverImage: NKDAgility-technically-BugAsATask-5-5.jpg

 ---

 For the last few months, I have been working with an enterprise customer that has been steadily adopting Work Item Tracking in TFS.
 I have learned that you should avoid the Bug as a Task anti-pattern.